Indus-Sapphire/ModMark-Automation/README.md

 Repetitive clicking during high-volume marking sessions frequently leads to user fatigue and repetitive strain injuries (RSI).
 This tool solves that bottleneck by translating GUI interactions into customisable keyboard hotkeys.
 It also features a live analytics dashboard to gamify the marking process and track session efficiency.

+## Installation & Usage

+*(For colleagues and non-technical users, a compiled `.exe` is available in the [Releases] tab.)*

+(Don't worry about this part if you just want to use the programme):
+1. Clone this repository.
+2. Install the required dependencies: `pip install pyautogui keyboard`
+3. Run `python modmark_gui.py`
+4. Use the UI to set your target coordinates and begin marking.

 ## Key Features
 * **Dynamic Auto-Calibration:** A user-friendly, 3-second delay mechanism allowing non-technical users to easily map their specific screen coordinates without touching the code.
 * **Custom Key Binding:** Users can define their own hotkeys for standard marks (e.g., 0, 1, and N/A).